 - be a woman who is widowed in Australia when both she and her late partner were Australian residents, and who has 104 weeks residence immediately before the claim

 - be receiving Widow B Pension, Widow Allowance or Partner Allowance immediately before reaching pension age.

 Special rules apply to residence in countries with which Australia has an International Social Security Agreement.
 Residence in these countries may count towards the minimum 10-year residence requirement.

 The Age Pension is subject to an income test and an assets test.
 Pensioners are paid under the test that produces the lower rate of payment.

 The social security system uses deeming to assess income from financial investments.
-Deeming rules provide a simple and fair way to assess income from financial investments for social security and Department of Veterans’ Affairs (DVA) pension and allowance purposes.
-From 1 January 2015, the deeming rules were extended to include account-based income streams.
-To learn more about deeming and these changes visit the Department of Human Services.
+Deeming rules provide a simple and fair way to assess income from financial investments for social security and DVA pension and allowance purposes.
+On 1 January 2015, the deeming rules were extended to include account-based income streams.
+To learn more about deeming and these changes see the Services Australia website.

 The Work Bonus provides an incentive for pensioners over Age Pension age to work, should they choose to do so, by allowing them to keep more of their pension when they have income from working.
 Under the Work Bonus, the first $300 of fortnightly income from work is not assessed as income under the pension income test.
 Any unused amount of the fortnightly $300 Work Bonus will accumulate in a Work Bonus income bank, up to a maximum amount of $7,800.

 The amount accumulated in the income bank can be used to offset future income from work that would otherwise be assessable under the pension income test.